elicia4/networking-notes/jitl/30-tcp-udp.md

 Imagine a PC (PC1) needs to communicate with a server (SRV1).
 At Layer 4, it's using TCP and it uses a source port of 50000 and a destination port of 80.
-The destination port is very import, it identifies the application layer protocol.
+The destination port is very important, it identifies the application layer protocol.

 For example, TCP port 80 is used for HTTP, which is used to access websites.
 The source port is randomly selected by PC1, it helps to identify the session.
 After SRV1 receives the message, it will (probably) send a reply.
 In its reply, SRC and DST ports will be reversed.
 The source and destination port numbers will tell PC1 that the message is from the same communication session as the message it sent earlier.

     PC1 ---=(TCP):Src:50000 Dst:80=---> SRV1
-    SRV1 <---=(TCP):Src:80 Dst:50000=--- PC1
+    PC1 <---=(TCP):Src:80 Dst:50000=--- SRV1

 What if PC1 opens a separate connection to SRV1?
 It might be using the same destination port (80), but it's using a different source port (55000).
 SRV1's